-Comprehensive Capital Analysis and Review.
-Because BancWest, prior to the Reorganization Transactions, was a U.S. bank holding company with average total consolidated assets of \$50 billion or more as of December 31, 2015, it is required to submit an annual capital plan in April 2016 (which we refer to as the "2016 capital plan") as part of the CCAR process that will relate to BancWest and its consolidated subsidiaries as of December 31, 2015, including First Hawaiian Bank and Bank of the West.
+Because BancWest, prior to the Reorganization Transactions, was a U.S. bank holding company with average total consolidated assets of \$50 billion or more as of December 31, 2015, it was required to submit an annual capital plan in April 2016 (which we refer to as the "2016 capital plan") as part of the CCAR process that relates to BancWest and its consolidated subsidiaries as of December 31, 2015, including First Hawaiian Bank and Bank of the West.
 Covered bank holding companies, such as BancWest, may execute capital actions, such as paying dividends and repurchasing stock, only in accordance with a capital plan that has been reviewed and not objected to by the Federal Reserve (or any amendments to such plan).
+Beginning in April 2017, one or more of First Hawaiian's U.S. holding company parents will be required to submit an annual capital plan on an ongoing basis.
 The CCAR process is intended to help ensure that these bank holding companies have robust, forward-looking capital planning processes that account for each company's unique risks and that permit continued operation during times of economic and financial stress.
 Each of the bank holding companies participating in the CCAR process is also required to collect and report certain related data to the Federal Reserve on a monthly and quarterly basis to allow the Federal Reserve to monitor progress against the approved capital plans.
 Each capital plan must include a view of capital adequacy under the stress test scenarios described above.
 The CCAR rules, consistent with prior Federal Reserve guidance, also provide that capital plans contemplating dividend payout ratios exceeding 30% of after-tax net income will receive particularly close scrutiny.